Becoming a Shriner

 Two Types of Corporations

-Shriners International comprises two distinct entities – the Colorado Corporation and the Iowa Corporation.
-The Colorado Corporation operates as a 501(c)(3) tax-exempt and tax-deductible organization under federal tax law, overseeing all Shrine Hospitals and Shrine Transportation funds.
-On the other hand, the Iowa Corporation functions as a 501(c)(10) tax-exempt but non-tax-deductible entity, representing the fraternal aspect of Shriners International and including all Shrine temples.
+Shriners International consists of two separate entities: the Colorado Corporation and the Iowa Corporation.
+The Colorado Corporation is classified as a 501(c)(3) tax-exempt organization under federal tax law, responsible for managing all Shrine Hospitals and Shrine Transportation funds.
+Conversely, the Iowa Corporation operates as a 501(c)(10) tax-exempt entity focused on the fraternal aspects of Shriners International, including all Shrine temples.

 Beja Fundraising Events